rhjacobsen/CN_workshops/README.md

 4. Pull the docker images 'docker pull kalledk/itifn'
 2. Run GNS3
 3. Import CN appliances Node and Router from appliance directory.
 This will create a template for your network nodes.

+To successfully run the GNS3 simulator, there are some [hardware requirements](#hw_reqs) to consider.
+GNS3 is supported on Windows, Linux and MacOS.
+It comes with a bundled of various prerequisite and optional software such as the Wireshark protocol analyzer.
+So far I have only tested the installation on Windows 10.

 # Useful links